-Babies cry for all sorts of reasons.
+Babies cry for many reasons.
 Hunger.
 Thirst.
 Discomfort.
-Sometimes just to exercise their lungs.
+Sometimes they cry just to exercise their lungs.

 “I can hear him,” she said.
-“Before you go get him, I want to ask you a few questions.
-It will only take a couple of minutes.”
+“Before you get him, will you answer a few questions?
+It will only take a moment.”